 (9) Conclusions

-(10) Relevant aspects of Actuarial Guideline 53 documentation and analysis.

-(a) Indication of whether high-yield assets are being modeled with a reasonable reflection of their risk
+(10) Indication of whether high-yield assets are being modeled with a reasonable reflection of their risk

-(11) Indication of the scope, e.g., assuming company wide, counterparty (ceding company) specific, treaty specific.
+(11) Indication of the scope, e.g., assuming company wide, counterparty (ceding company) specific, transaction specific.

-(12) The actuarial report shall be prepared by a qualified actuary and be subject to relevant Actuarial Standards of Practice.

-L. Starting Asset Amount – The amount of assets inserted into the cash-flow testing model at the beginning of the projection.
+K. Starting Asset Amount – The amount of assets inserted into the testing model at the beginning of the projection.

-M. Sufficient Block – When a block of business shows positive present value of ending surplus in cash-flow testing scenarios using reasonable assumptions under moderately adverse conditions.
+L. Sufficient Block – When a block of business shows positive present value of ending surplus in cash-flow testing scenarios using reasonable assumptions under moderately adverse conditions.

 Other definitions?